Author: Richard Kilpatrick

 A compact body presents a few ergonomic challenges, and Nikon have tackled the control interface with the experience you’d hope for after the clear new direction shown in the D4.
 Gentle slopes define the shutter release area, with joystick, function buttons and the standard buttons beside the 3.2″ screen (which features a clip-on protector).
 A mode wheel/drive wheel combination provides consumer-style selection of scene modes, with a drive wheel below including selection of the IR remote mode, which is supported by receivers on both the front and rear of the body as per the D7000.

 Nevertheless the D600 is a consumer package.
 It’s a high-end one, but it carries a 1/4000th shutter, horizontal axis level only, consumer interface sockets (the compact remote/GPS port rather than the screw-in port of the pro bodies, and no PC-sync socket).
 Unlike the D800, the D600 has USB 2.
-At launch, it seemed that the WT4 wireless tethering solution was not supported, but some of the launch material suggests that it is supported, alongside the low cost WU-1b introduced specifically fort he D600.
+At launch, it seemed that the WT4 wireless tethering solution was not supported, but some of the launch material suggests that it is supported, alongside the low cost WU-1b introduced specifically for the D600.

 The Android remote control application for the WU-1b (below) is already available; an iOS version will follow before the end of September 2012.
 It offers rather less control than Camera Control Pro, but does provide a live-view relay and release function.

-That WU designation has been seen before, on the similar accessory for the determinedly consumer (and best-selling) D3200.
-It’s a wireless broadcast unit slightly more sophisticated than using an Eye-Fi card, and at £64 is almost a tenth of the SRP of the WT4.
+It’s a wireless broadcast unit slightly more sophisticated than using an Eye-Fi card, and at ÂŁ64 is almost a tenth of the SRP of the WT4.
 It sacrifices many of the camera control functions (though triggering is possible), and is mainly intended to transmit and share images via Android or iOS devices.
 It’s a shame that this split exists in Nikon’s line, as the WT4’s full-fat networking and storage solution is a lot for many studio photographers who would probably find the basic transfer/triggering of the WU-style units very useful on the pro bodies.

-41Mp compact – from Nokia!
+• 41Mp compact – from Nokia!

 Once, Nokia were the largest camera manufacturer in the world.
 Pioneering the combined camera and smartphone market with for the time, sophisticated Symbian-based phones with Zeiss lenses.
 Such a short time ago, relatively, is an epoch in the technology industry and Android, combined with the sales success of Apple’s iPhone, has eroded the early gains made by Nokia and Sony with their camera-focused models.
 As such, in recent years Nokia has struggled to find a clear identity and sales – losing the iconic Communicator ranges, seemingly sidelining their own Symbian OS, and diversifying to the point where selecting a clear Nokia device can be hard.